tokuhirom/Perl-Build/README.md

 - How can I use patchperl plugins?

-    If you want to use patchperl plugins, please google "PERL5\_PATCHPERL\_PLUGIN".
+    If you want to use patchperl plugins, please Google "PERL5\_PATCHPERL\_PLUGIN".

 - What's the difference between perlbrew?